Make your own classic 1950's spring dress with this easy tutorial, wear the iconic fit, and flare dress this year!

 - Here’s What You’ll Need for the 1950’s Spring Dress DIY

 - How to Sew a Pretty Spring Dress | Step-by-Step Instructions

 How to Make a 1950's Spring Dress | Easy DIY Tutorial

-Skip To Spring In This 1950’s Dress
+Skip to Spring in This 1950’s Vintage Dress

-- 3 yards of polka dot fabric
+- 3 yards of polka dots fabric

 - 3 yards of cotton broadcloth lining